aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/axes/primary-and-second-axis/_index.md

     // Set the category data
     chart.GetNSeries().SetCategoryData(u"=Sheet1!$A$2:$A$4");

-    // Set the Second-Axis
+    // Set the secondary axis
     chart.GetNSeries().Get(1).SetPlotOnSecondAxis(true);

-    // Show the Second-Axis
+    // Show the secondary axis
     chart.GetSecondValueAxis().SetIsVisible(true);

     // Set the second series ChartType to line